 Round Kabuki Brush

-Kabuki brushes are the very impressive kind.
+Kabuki brushes are a very impressive kind.
 They are generally known for their short handles and uniquely dense bristles.
 The round kabuki brush is great for applying your powdered foundation, contour, shimmers, and bronzers.

-To use, dip the brush into your powdered product, spin a little and tap it on your makeup sink to remove the excess.
+To use, dip the brush into your powdered product, spin a little, and tap it on your makeup sink to remove the excess.
 You can then apply it to the face with care and gentility and in a circular motion.

 Flat Kabuki Brush